Symplectic Rigidity of Fibers in Cotangent Bundles of Open Riemann Surfaces: Preparations for the proof of

 \item The functional-analytic setup for constructing moduli spaces of punctured pseudoholomorphic curves is described in \cite[Sec.\ 3.2]{wendlautomatic}.
 As usual, there is a notion of a curve being \emph{regular} or \emph{transversally cut out}, which essentially means that the nonlinear Cauchy-Riemann operator $\ov{\d}_J$, viewed as a section of an appropriate infinite dimensional vector bundle, intersects the zero section transversally at this curve.
 Since the details of the setup will not be relevant in this paper, we do not discuss them further here.

 \end{itemize}

-In this paper, we will be considering pseudoholomorphic planes in an almost-complex manifold with a Morse-Bott negative cylindrical end.
-When considering moduli spaces of such planes, one needs to specify whether the planes converge to a fixed Reeb orbit at the puncture, or whether we allow them to converge to any Reeb orbit in a Morse-Bott family.
+In this paper, we will be considering pseudoholomorphic planes in an almost-complex manifold with a Morse--Bott negative cylindrical end.
+When considering moduli spaces of such planes, one needs to specify whether the planes converge to a fixed Reeb orbit at the puncture, or whether we allow them to converge to any Reeb orbit in a Morse--Bott family.
 We speak respectively of a \emph{constrained} or \emph{unconstrained} puncture (cf.\ \cite[Def.\ 1.1]{wendlautomatic}).

 Unless otherwise specified, we always assume in this paper that the punctures are unconstrained.
 In fact, the only place in this paper where we need to consider curves with a constrained puncture occurs in Lemmas \ref{lemma:index-computation} and \ref{lemma:restricted-moduli}.